Beauty and Sadness (novel): Oki Taichiro

-Critical Reception
+Reception

-The novel has been criticised as one that exploited female homosexuality and feeding the male gaze.
+The novel has been criticised for exploiting female homosexuality and feeding the male gaze.
 Others have commented on the wave of sorrow and loneliness that veils the novel, and that, despite this not being his best nor richest work, Beauty and Sadness managed to provoke the mind and that it takes an observant eye to truly recognise and comprehend the admiration this novel truly deserved.

 Oki's character was thought by some critics to be a vessel that depicted Kawabata's own pondering about the flow of time and memory, in which he created a literary piece that was not bound by the time's flow but rather created a dimension between realism and abstractionism.
 The characters were described in different perspectives yet with the same fate in which they were unable to control by their own hands, except for Keiko.
-From Kawabata's Oedipus complex and obsession with young girls, the novel also centered around the themes of innocent and youth that was fleeting and impermanent.
+The novel also centered around the themes of innocent and youth that was fleeting and impermanent.
 The characters desired for that passionate happiness to stay forever, which Oki expressed through his novel immortalising his passion for the 16-year old Otoko, and Otoko through the desire to die with her lover to preserve her momentary state of happiness.